buildspace/buildspace-projects/JS_DAO/en/Section_1/Lesson_1_Grab_The_Client_Code.md

 We're **not** going to be deploying to the "Ethereum mainnet".
 Why?
 Because it costs real $ and it's not worth messing up.
 We're going to start with a "testnet" which is a clone of "mainnet" but it uses fake $ so we can test stuff out as much as we want.
 But, it's important to know that testnets are run by actual miners and mimic real-world scenarios.

-We'll be using "Rinkeby" which is ran by the Ethereum Foundation.
+We'll be using "Rinkeby" which is run by the Ethereum Foundation.
 To get some fake ETH, head to the buildspace Discord, and go to the `#faucet-request` under the "Resources" section.
 In this channel run:

 ```plaintext
 /faucet INSERT_YOUR_PUBLIC_ADDRESS_HERE